marcojakob/code.makery.ch/content/library/html-css/_index.en.md

 Both languages, HTML and CSS, are independent and should be saved in separate files.

 <div class="alert alert-info">
-  **Remember:** HTML provides the content while CSS defines the styling of the content.
+  <strong>Remember:</strong> HTML provides the content while CSS defines the styling of the content.
 </div>